-In your March 23, 2025, response to us, you wrote that "the use of any animal is a necessity" for examining health effects of IPV due to "the complexity and sensitivity of investigating intimate partner violence in a clinical setting, and the inability to analyse brain tissue in living human patients ..."
+In Monash's March 23, 2025, response to us, the university wrote that "the use of any animal is a necessity" for examining health effects of IPV due to "the complexity and sensitivity of investigating intimate partner violence in a clinical setting, and the inability to analyse brain tissue in living human patients ..."

 This is incorrect, as recent advancements in non-invasive technologies and computational models offer robust animal-free methods that can provide valuable insights without tormenting animals.
-As we mentioned in our March 6, 2025, letter to Monash, experts state that established biomarkers and advanced imaging technologies can detect brain injury and its progression in humans, ^{10,11} making the replication of IPV injuries in experiments on rats-as Monash did in both strangulation and TBI experiments we cited-economically wasteful and scientifically unsound. ^{12,13,14}
+As we mentioned in our March 7, 2025, letter to Monash, experts state that established biomarkers and advanced imaging technologies can detect brain injury and its progression in humans, and advanced imaging technologies in experiments on rats-as Monash did in both strangulation and TBI experiments we cited-